Managing Users, Groups and Roles

 }

-2nd Method - Using the Search Endpoint
+Using the Search Endpoint with the External ID

 For further information, see Internal IDs vs External IDs.